Skip to main content

 By Kelly Hillman

-Unfortunately, unexpected “Murphy” events (what can go wrong will go wrong) occurred at the anchorage.
-While backing down on the anchor, the floating tow line was sucked into the prop.
+Unfortunately, unexpected “murphy” events (if something can go wrong, it will) occurred at the anchorage.
+While backing down on the anchor, the floating tow-line was sucked into the prop.
 We felt a bump and the engine stalled.
 Rob dove in and extricated the line, but poor visibility didn’t give him the full picture.
-The next morning, we three began slowly motor-sailing to Gore Bay where the damage could be assessed.
+The next morning, we began slowly motor-sailing to Gore Bay where the damage could be assessed.

 As we were heading there, the propulsion quit, and so did the wind.
 Becalmed near the Cousins Islands, I called BoatUS only to find no tows were available as we were in Canadian waters.
 Much later, a call came in from Drummond, but they would be hours before arriving at our location.

 So, Rob made a Pan-Pan call on VHF 16.
-No response was received from Canadian authorities.
-But GLCC members Dave and Anne Bannister responded immediately.
-They were near Bear Drop, had our position via AIS, and offered their 32-foot Nordic tug M/V Unsalted to tow us to Gore Bay, the closest boatyard with a lift.
+No response was received from Canadian authorities, however GLCC members Dave and Anne Bannister responded immediately.
+They were near Bear Drop, had our position via AIS and offered their 32-foot Nordic tug M/V Unsalted to tow us to Gore Bay, the closest boatyard with a lift.

 Dave and Anne’s expertise was evident.
 Since acquiring Unsalted last year, they have towed several vessels to safety on the lakes, but we were their first 40-footer, a boat that was significantly larger than Unsalted.
-They sidled up to Windshadow with their huge fenders, passed their tow line and instructions, and towed us more than 18 miles to the G dock in Gore Bay.
+They sidled up to Windshadow with their huge fenders, passed a tow-line and instructions, and towed us more than 18 miles to the G dock in Gore Bay.

 Before we could utter a proper thank you and propose dinner plans, they motored away to pick up where they had left off on their day.